jessesosmena/SPA-vuejs-laravel/README.md

 laravel/passport 4.0,
 stripe/stripe-php 5.7

-How to use it
+How to use it,
-Clone the repository, cd to the directory, configure the .env file in the root of the folder, define your environment.
+clone the repository, cd to the directory, configure the .env file in the root of the folder, define your environment.

 ``` bash
 # install the packages